lemaxw/code-reviewer/README.md

 - **PR Comments**: Automatically post issues as inline comments on open pull requests.
 - **Multi-LLM Support**: Switch between ChatGPT, Grok and Gemini with a simple flag.
 - **Deep Review Mode**: Use `--deep` for verbose reviews including non-bug feedback like data migration or documentation; default mode focuses on critical bugs only.
+- **SVN Revisions**: Review a single Subversion revision by passing its commit number; issues are printed to stdout (no inline comments).

 ## Installation
 1. Clone the repo: